vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

 ### Rollback transaction fixture

-Most obvious way is to implement transactional fixture with force rollback transaction context manager as this:
+The most obvious way is to implement transactional fixture with force rollback transaction context manager as this:

 ```python